 Washington, DC • 202-624-2771

 Torey Phillips, Director of Attorney Recruiting and Development

-Morgan Lewis & Bockius offers Morgan Lewis Summer Experiences, a program through which law students can pursue three different options—ML Client Experience, ML Community Experience, and ML Firm Experience—during their summer with the firm.
+Morgan Lewis & Bockius offers Morgan Lewis Experiences, a program through which law students can pursue three different options—Client Experience, Community Experience, and Firm Experience—during their summer with the firm.
 Through this program, 2L summer associates can opt to split their summer with a firm client or public interest organization for up to 4 weeks of the 10 week summer program, paid their full compensation for the 10 weeks.

 Boston/Chicago/Dallas/Houston/Washington, DC/Irvine/Los Angeles/Miami/New York/Palo Alto/Philadelphia/Pittsburgh/Princeton/San Francisco

 Munger, Tolles & Olson (Los Angeles and San Francisco offices) offers up to four 1Ls the opportunity to work a minimum of 7 weeks with the firm and up to 4 weeks with an approved nonprofit organization in the Los Angeles or San Francisco area, receiving $3,080 per week for the entire summer.
 Candidates who will bring any type of diversity to the firm are especially encouraged to apply.
 Applications will be considered on a rolling basis and must be received by March 1.